fbpx

 Step 2: Change The Export Settings

-Lastly, you can set Preferences if you want to, such as adding a different action you created, like an action that adds a watermark to the images.
+Lastly, you can set Preferences if you want to, such as adding a different action you created.
 You can also add copyright information to the batch of photos.

 Step 3: Click Run And Locate Your Images